Woman's Day (Australian magazine)

 Woman's Day is an Australian women's magazine published by Are Media.
-It is Australia's highest selling weekly magazine.
+It is one of Australia's most widely read weekly magazines as of June 2023.

 History and profile

-On August 16, 1948 Australian women got a new voice when (The Australian) Woman's Day rolled off the presses - promising a progressive mix of celebrity stories, fashion trends, creative cooking, Sage advice, fabulous fiction, medical tips and current events.
+Woman's Day, in Australia, was founded on August 16, 1948.
+The magazine focused on celebrity stories, fashion trends, creative cooking, advice, fiction, medical tips and current events.
+The first cover was artwork featuring a child offering up a pink hyacinth snipped from her mother's favorite pot plant, sending a message to readers to "come and join the fun".

-The first cover was artwork featuring a child offering up a pink hyacinth snipped from her mother's favourite pot plant, sending a playful message to readers to "come and join the fun".
+In 1950 the magazine gained Alice Mabel Jackson, previously employed by The Australian Women's Weekly, as an editor.
+Jackson moved to Melbourne to take on this role.